-C. If any animal dies on public property or on property other than that of the owner, it may be removed by an Animal Control Officer or Law Enforcement Officer.
+C. If any animal dies on public property or on property other than that of the owner, it may be removed by an animal control officer.
 The owner shall be responsible for disposal fees, in addition to penalties for violation of this Section.

-6.02.350 Care and treatment.
+6.02.280 Cruelty to animals.

-A. It shall be unlawful for any person knowingly, recklessly or with criminal negligence to overload, overwork, torture, torment, deprive of necessary sustenance, unnecessarily or cruelly beat, needlessly mutilate, needlessly kill, carry or confine in or upon any vehicle in a cruel or reckless manner, or allow to be housed in a manner that results in chronic or repeated serious physical harm of any animal.
+It shall be unlawful for any person knowingly, recklessly or with criminal negligence to overload, overwork, inflict violence upon or kill, torture, torment, mistreat, deprive of necessary sustenance, beat, mutilate, needlessly kill, carry or confine in or upon any vehicle in a cruel or reckless manner, or allow to be housed in a manner that results in chronic or repeated serious physical harm of any animal, or to cause any such acts to be done.
 Neglect of an animal resulting in the death of the animal shall constitute cruelty.
 Ownership of the animal or the commission of such acts on private property shall not be a defense to prosecution for violation of this Section.